Find cutting edge cancer clinical trials near you using the new Victorian Cancer Trials Link.

 Alcohol

-There's no evidence that alcoholic drinks provide any protection against cancer.
-Alcohol is, in fact, an important risk factor for some cancers, particularly breast and bowel cancer, as well as cancers of the mouth, pharynx, larynx, oesophagus and liver.
+Alcohol is a risk factor for some cancers, particularly breast and bowel cancer, as well as cancers of the mouth, pharynx, larynx, oesophagus liver and bowel.

 Talking bubbles icon